Editor’s note: Updated on April 22, 2025 to reflect the most current information

 The new maximum fee will be calculated for each airport individually to account for local supply, demand, and booking trends.
 Let’s take a look at Harry Reid International Airport (LAS) in Las Vegas as an example.

-In 2024, vehicles with a delivery fee under $60 accounted for 86% of the total trip days at LAS, while vehicles with higher delivery fees saw much less guest demand.
-Lowering the maximum delivery fee to $60 at LAS will help hosts tap into the delivery fee range where demand is the highest, driving airport business growth for local hosts.
+In 2024, vehicles with a delivery fee under $60 accounted for 86% of the total days booked at LAS, while vehicles with higher delivery fees saw much less demand.
+Lowering the maximum delivery fee to $60 at LAS will help hosts tap into the delivery fee range where demand is the highest, driving airport business growth for LAS hosts.

 Review and update your airport delivery fees

-For hosts who deliver to other impacted airports, we’ll notify you two weeks before the update so you can review the new maximum delivery fee and adjust your delivery settings to fit your business goals.
+Hosts who deliver to an impacted airport will be notified two weeks before the update so you can review the new maximum fee and adjust your delivery settings to fit your business goals.

 Share your thoughts